willmotil/MonoGameUtilityClasses/README.md

 # MonoGameUtilityClasses

-Stand alone utility classes for monogame or c#
+Utility classes for monogame or c#

 Note: (the FrameRate class uses the MgStringBuilder to avoid garbage collections).